RHsyseng/openshift-checks/README.md

 /openshift-checks.sh > /tmp/oc-errors 2>&1 || mail -s "Something has failed" johndoe@example.com < /tmp/oc-errors
 ```

-As a bonus you can include this in a cronjob for periodic checks.
+As a bonus, you can include this in a cronjob for periodic checks.

 ### Get JSON and HTML output

-This requires installation of python requirements in the `requirements.txt` file, preferable within a virtual environment, once those are installed execute:
+This requires the installation of python requirements in the `requirements.txt` file, recommended within a virtual environment, once those are installed execute:

 ```bash
 ./risu.py -l